 In many cultures around the world, the first weeks to months postpartum are a time for the mother to be cared for by other family or community members while she focuses on caring for her baby and recovering from giving birth.
 Most often, the focus is on lactogenic foods or foods and herbs that contribute to making more milk, boosting overall milk supply and increasing the nutrition of the parent’s milk.
 Lactogenic ingredients are made into tonics, soups, stews, gruels and broths for the new parent to eat and drink often as their primary source of nutrition.

 Did you know there are also foods and herbs that do the opposite?
-Anti-lactogenic foods lower milk supply.
-An anti-galactagogue prevents or decreases the secretion of milk of a nursing parent.
-There may be times when eating or drinking an anti-galactagogue is helpful, but if you are concerned about your supply or notice an unwanted dip in your supply, avoiding foods and drinks known to be anti-lactogenic can make a big difference.
+Anti-lactogenic foods are foods that lower milk supply.
+An anti-galactogogue prevents or decreases the production of milk in a nursing mother.
+There may be times when eating or drinking an anti-galactogogue is helpful or desired, but if you are concerned about your supply or notice an unwanted dip in your supply, avoiding foods and drinks known to be anti-lactogenic can make a big difference.

 - Sage - Drinking sage tea or using sage tincture is very effective for drying up milk supply.
 Some babies are more agitated when their parent has had sage while others do not seem bothered by it at all.(1)

 - Peppermint & spearmint - the amount of menthol is much greater in peppermint compared to spearmint and each may have a different effect on milk supply.
 Menthol has been shown to help reduce the pain of cracked nipples when it is applied topically (2).
 Diffusing peppermint oil should be avoided with young babies and children because it can be irritating to the lungs.

 - Lemon balm - This relaxing herb is part of the peppermint family.
 It is great at calming and relaxing, but may reduce milk supply.